Data mule

 Data mules are a cost-effective mechanism for rural connectivity because they use inexpensive commodity hardware, can be quickly installed, and can be piggy backed on existing transportation infrastructure.

 Despite potentially long delays for receiving data, surprisingly large bandwidths can be achieved.
-For example, delivering a 1TB disk once per day has an effective bandwidth of 100Mbit/s.
+For example, delivering a 1 TB disk once per day has an effective bandwidth of 100 Mbit/s.

 The term data mule is likely based on the use of the term mule in smuggling, but the backronym MULE (Mobile Ubiquitous LAN Extension) is also claimed to be the source.